BioKIC/NEON-Biorepo-Collections/README.md

 Simple, static API exposing information on the [NEON Biorepository Portal](https://biorepo.neonscience.org/) collections.

-Current version: 1.0 (updated October 2020).
+Current version: 1.0 (updated April 2021).

 Changes can be implemented at any time.
 Most current information, as well as archived versions of the data will be available.
 [Changelog](https://biokic.github.io/NEON-Biorepo-Collections/changes.md).